bmuschko/kcsa-crash-course/README.md

 <details><summary>Answer</summary>
 <p>
-The correct answer is 1 and 2.
-[Etcd](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/) can be deployed on a single control plane for testing purposes.
+The correct answer is 1 and 2. <a href="https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/">Etcd</a> can be deployed on a single control plane for testing purposes.
 In production, it makes more sense to set up a HA cluster with multiple etcd instances.
 </p>
 </details>